gravital-hr/gravital-hr.github.io/index.md

             do their job effectively.
         icon: bi-box-seam

-  - type: portfolio.html
-    # this section has always ID 'portfolio'
-    #section_id: portfolio
-    #background_style: bg-dark
-    projects:
-      - title: Fantastico
-        text: |
-            Fantastico is a Bulgarian supermarket chain founded in 1991.
-            They are using Gratival since ....
-            In this short time they were able to reduce the onboarding time from 3 weeks to a couple of days.
-        # the images are located in:
-        # img/portfolio/fullsize
-        # img/portfolio/thumbnails
-        icon: fantastico.jpg
-        url: '#'
-      - title: Lukoil Bulgaria
-        text: This is a very short project description.
-        icon: lukoil.jpg
-        url: '#'
-      - title: Nova Broadcasting Group
-        text: This is a very short project description.
-        icon: nova.jpg
-        url: '#'
-      - title: Groupama
-        text: This is a very short project description.
-        icon: groupama.jpg
-        url: '#'
-      - title: Generali
-        text: This is a very short project description.
-        icon: generali.jpg
-        url: '#'
-      - title: DZI - part of KBC Group
-        text: This is a very short project description.
-        icon: dzi.jpg
-        url: '#'
+#  - type: portfolio.html
+#    projects:
+#      - title: Fantastico
+#        text: |
+#            Fantastico is a Bulgarian supermarket chain founded in 1991.
+#            They are using Gratival since ....
+#            In this short time they were able to reduce the onboarding time from
+#            3 weeks to a couple of days.
+#        # the images are located in:
+#        # img/portfolio/fullsize
+#        # img/portfolio/thumbnails
+#        icon: fantastico.jpg
+#        url: '#'
+#      - title: Lukoil Bulgaria
+#        text: This is a very short project description.
+#        icon: lukoil.jpg
+#        url: '#'
+#      - title: Nova Broadcasting Group
+#        text: This is a very short project description.
+#        icon: nova.jpg
+#        url: '#'
+#      - title: Groupama
+#        text: This is a very short project description.
+#        icon: groupama.jpg
+#        url: '#'
+#      - title: Generali
+#        text: This is a very short project description.
+#        icon: generali.jpg
+#        url: '#'
+#      - title: DZI - part of KBC Group
+#        text: This is a very short project description.
+#        icon: dzi.jpg
+#        url: '#'

   - type: testimonials.html
     section_id: testimonials
     title: What the others say about us?
-    background_style: bg-dark text-primary
+    background_style: bg-dark text-white
+    divider_style: border-white
     height: 14em
     actions:
-    - name: Галина Димитрова
+    - name: Galina Dimitrova
-      title: HR мениджъра на Нова Броудкастинг Груп
+      title: HR manager, Nova Broadcasting Group
       text: |
-          Гордеем се, че служителите се припознават в общата мисия, а именно Създаваме вдъхновение, за да вълнуваме и оставяме следа. Удовлетворени сме, че вярват в смисъла на системата за оценка и развитие като средство за личностно и професионално развитие.
-    - name: Ivan Ivanov
-      title: HR - Nova TV
-      text: We won the prize!
+          We are proud that employees recognize each other in the common mission of creating inspiration, to excite and leave a mark.
+We are pleased that they believe in the meaning of the system for assessment and development as a means of personal and professional development.

   - type: pricing.html
     section_id: pricing